 Best Mop: Grillhogs BBQ Basting Mop with Wooden Handle

-If you’re looking for a basting brush that can do double-duty on meats as well as pastries, the OXO Good Grips Large Silicone Basting Brush (view at Amazon) works well on both and has the additional perk of being made by OXO, with their level of quality and ergonomic design.
-If you’re a baker seeking a brush to use for pastry, the Williams Sonoma Walnut Pastry Brush (view at Williams Sonoma) and the Carlisle Sparta Galaxy Nylon Pastry Brush (view at Amazon) are both good bets.
-They have a different feel to them as you work, but each equals the other in performance.
-If you can, try them both!
+The Le Creuset Silicone Basting Brush is an easy to use and quality-made brush that we highly recommend.
+If you’re looking for a basting brush that can do double-duty on meats as well as pastries, the OXO Good Grips Large Silicone Basting Brush works well on both and has the additional perk of being made by OXO, with their level of quality and ergonomic design.

 Before you purchase one, think about how you would use it.
 Are you looking for a multitasking brush?
 Or do you primarily use brushes for marinades on meat?
 Maybe you're a baker, and so you're looking for something that's more geared toward pastry needs.
 Do you want something sturdy that you're not going to have to replace?
 Is it a regular item in your cooking and baking rotation, and so therefore something you'll want to invest a little more in, or will it be buried in your drawer until you look for it (in which case, buy a colorful one!)